fpgasystems/sgrt/README.md

   Systems Group RunTime
 </h1>

-While initially developed for ETHZ-[HACC](https://github.com/fpgasystems/hacc), the **Systems Group RunTime (SGRT)** is a versatile RunTime software ready to be used on any AMD-compatible heterogeneous cluster.
+While initially developed for ETHZ-[HACC,](https://github.com/fpgasystems/hacc) the **Systems Group RunTime (SGRT)** is a versatile RunTime software ready to be used on any AMD-compatible heterogeneous cluster.

 SGRT comprises a command-line interpreter (CLI) and an API.
-While the [CLI](./cli/manual.md#cli) simplifies infrastructure setup and device configuration through an intuitive device index, the [API](./api/manual.md) streamlines the development of accelerated applications, allowing you to concentrate on your primary objectives.
+The [CLI](./cli/manual.md#cli) simplifies infrastructure setup and device configuration through an intuitive device index, whereas the [API](./api/manual.md) streamlines the development of accelerated applications, allowing you to concentrate on your primary objectives.

 ## Sections
 * [API](./api/manual.md#api)